WuShaoling/hypertrons/README.md

 The upper layer is written in TypeScript and implement the event manager, schedule manager, hosting platform manager, etc.

 On the client layer, [fengari](https://github.com/fengari-lua/fengari/) is used to provide a Lua VM approach using Node.js.
-[Limited Lua binding](./app/lua-vm/LuaVm.ts) is written to provide Lua code execution alibity in TypeScript.
+[Limited Lua binding](./app/lua-vm/LuaVm.ts) is written to provide Lua code execution alibity in TypeScript..

 The components are all written in Lua to provide hot fix/reload and logic customization.